Kamaliya: Beauty contests

-In 2003, she became "Miss South Ukraine" and "Miss Open – Odessa".
+In 2003, she became "Miss South Ukraine" and "Miss Open – Odesa".

 Mrs. World 2008

 On 30 June 2008, Kamaliya won the Mrs. World pageant.
 The event took place in Kaliningrad, Russia.

 In 2009, she was in Vietnam to pass her tiara on to the 2009 Mrs. World, Russian Victoria Radochinskaya.

 Music

 In December 2011, Kamaliya released her debut UK single "Crazy in My Heart".
 The track was mixed by the UK dance duo Digital Dog.

 Kamaliya's second UK single "Rising UP" was released on 26 February 2012.
 The single featured mixes by UK dance ensemble Cahill and US production wizards Soulseekerz.
-The video for this single was shot in Miami by Paul Boyd, in a luxury villa used in CSI Miami.
+The video for this single was shot in Miami by Paul Boyd, in a luxury villa used in CSI: Miami.

 Recent notable performances include as a support act to the STEPS reunion tour across the UK.
 Kamaliya performed as a supporting act to STEPS on all tour dates except two (when she was in South Africa to headline Mr. Gay World).
 These appearances coincided with the launch of her 3rd single "Arrhythmia" – an Ibiza-inspired dance anthem.

-Kamaliya also released her debut UK album "Kamaliya" onto digital websites and for free with OK!
-Magazine on 7 August 2012.
+Kamaliya also released her debut UK album Kamaliya onto digital websites and for free with OK! magazine on 7 August 2012.

-In 2013, Kamaliya released her new album, "ClubOpera", which was written and produced for her by Uwe Fahrenkrog-Petersen and DSign Music.
+In 2013, Kamaliya released her new album, ClubOpera, which was written and produced for her by Uwe Fahrenkrog-Petersen and DSign Music.
 Prior to its release, she released 4 singles out of this album.
 Those were "Butterflies" (2012), "I'm Alive" (2013), "Love Me Like" (2013), "Never Wanna Hurt You (Bad Love, Baby)" (2013).

 In 2015, she recorded a single with José Carreras for his concert in the German city of Braunschweig.
-She continued her cooperation with Uwe Fahrenkrog-Petersen, and in March 2016 she released her first single "Timeless" from her next album with the same title "Timeless".
+She continued her cooperation with Uwe Fahrenkrog-Petersen, and in March 2016 she released her first single "Timeless" from her next album with the same title.
 The song was No.1 for 8 weeks in the Austrian & Dutch charts, and in the Top 15 in German and Swiss charts.